In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Mega Pokémon in the TCG

-In the Pokemon Trading Card Game, Mega Pokemon must be played as an evolution of Pokemon EX cards, and using one immediately ends your turn.
-Like normal EX cards, when one faints, your opponent gets to draw 2 Prize Cards instead of the usual one.
+In the TCG, Mega Pokémon must be played as an evolution of Pokémon EX cards, and using one immediately ends your turn.
+Like normal EX cards, when one faints, your opponent gets to draw two Prize Cards (collecting six attains victory) instead of the usual one.

-Still, these costs are quickly offset by Mega Pokemon's gargantuan HP reservoirs and mighty attacks.
+Despite these disadvantages, the costs are quickly offset by Mega Pokémons' gargantuan HP reservoirs and mighty attacks.
 Don't believe me?
-Let's take a look at the six best Mega Pokemon cards (as of this writing, anyway!
+Let's take a look at the six best Mega Pokémon cards (as of this writing)!